hyperledger/besu-docs/DOC-STYLE-GUIDE.md

 ### 1. Be Consistent

-Consistency is important to help our end users build a mental model of how Pantheon works.
+Consistency is important to help our end users build a mental model of how Besu works.
-By being consistent with our word choices, visual formatting, and style of communication it helps users know what to expect when they refer to or search Pantheon documentation.
+By being consistent with our word choices, visual formatting, and style of communication it helps users know what to expect when they refer to or search Besu documentation.

 ### 2. Keep It Simple But Technically Correct

 Avoid technical jargon and always assume our end users may not be Ethereum experts.

 This doesn't mean explaining all Ethereum concepts in our documentation.
-Explain Pantheon functionality
+Explain Besu functionality
 and when an understanding of complex Ethereum concepts is required refer users to relevant resources.

 For example, to explain how the EVM works, link to ethdocs.org documentation such as